sophiap21/My-Project/README.md

-This is my first local Git repository
+This is my first Git project!